 Proposal Development Form

-Starting this grant cycle, only applications for the Dr. Ernest J. Ring Academic Development Grant and the Academic Transition Grant are required to complete the pre-review process with the goal of supporting investigator development.
+Starting this grant cycle, all faculty grant opportunities highly encourage the completion of the pre-review process with the goal of supporting investigator development.

 The deadline to complete the pre-review is Sept.
-15, 2021.
-This process provides an opportunity for applicants to obtain and respond to reviewer feedback prior to submitting the final applications by the new deadline of Jan.
-15, 2022, for funding.
-Please visit the SIR Foundation Research Grants Application Platform to submit your application for pre-review.
+20, 2022.
+This process provides an opportunity for applicants to obtain and respond to reviewer feedback prior to submitting the final applications.

 The Academic Transition Grant is designed for interventional radiologists over the age of 40 who have recently begun academic careers after spending several years in non-academic practice.
 The grant is intended to facilitate the establishment of a record of independent research by the investigator in order to promote a successful academic career.